"I will do my best to help Mutual become the leader - to work to make all broadcasting service better

 A meeting was hastily called, purportedly to consider Kobak's resignation.
 But he refused to quit, saying "you'll have to fire me first."
 WOR and Don Lee wanted just that, but the board re-elected Kobak by a 5-2 vote (reportedly, one of the conditions was that Kobak reduce the operations budget by ten percent).
 However, it was only a temporary reprieve: days later, Carlin resigned, and the schism on the MBS board only showed signs of widening.
 Kobak stepped down at the invitation of the board.
 But he left on friendly terms: he set up shop as a business consultant, and signed Mutual as his first client.

 Kobak's successor would have it no easier.

-Some information on this page came from various issues of Broadcasting, Variety, Tune In, and Current Biography.
+Some information on this page came from various issues of Broadcasting, Variety, and Current Biography.

 Text copyright © 2009 Kenneth I. Johannessen.

 No challenges to logo, sound or image copyrights are either inferred or implied.

 To go to "Mr. White and Mister PLUS," click here.